 Are Changes In My Loved One Due To Symptoms Of Dementia?

-Here are additional indicators for dementia:
+Here are additional indicators of dementia:

 - An overall disheveled appearance